The Kashmir Walla: History

-Controversies

-Website Blocking in August 2023
+Blocking in August 2023

-In August 2023, 'The Kashmir Walla' faced significant controversy when its website, Facebook page, and X (formerly Twitter) account were blocked within India.
-The news portal received information from its server providers that the website had been taken down on the request of the central government.
+In August 2023, The Kashmir Walla found its website, Facebook page, and X (formerly Twitter) account were blocked.
+The news portal received information from its server providers that the website had been taken down within India on the request of the central government.
 The Ministry of Electronics and Information Technology cited the Information Technology Act, 2000 as the legal basis for this action.
 The move led to the website becoming inaccessible to users within India, and its social media accounts were also rendered inaccessible.

-This action came in the wake of a series of challenges faced by the news portal.
+This action come in the wake of a series of challenges faced by the news portal.
 Founder-editor Fahad Shah had been arrested in February 2022 over the coverage of a gunfight.
-Subsequently, the news portal's staff encountered harassment and a hostile environment for journalism in the region.
+The news portal's staff began encountering repeated harassment for an year till the website was blocked.
 The office was vacated by the outlet due to an eviction notice from the landlord on the next day of blockade.